Opti Team Cup 2017

 What is the Opti Team Cup?

 The Opti Team Cup (OTC) hosted by the Potsdamer Yacht Club PYC is an international optimist dinghy regatta with only one team per country eligible for entering.
 The teams are usually determined on the basis of a national qualification series or are comprised of the 4 or 5 best sailors of the respective country, which have qualified for the Optimist world Championships.
-The German team is entered by the German National Class Association (DODV) and is determined by the Opti-Quartett team regatta hosted by the Joersfelder Segel Club in Berlin.
-This year the winner was a mixed team with sailors from Bavaria and Baden-Wuerttemberg with Kristian Lenkmann, Florian Krauß, Jonathan Steidle, Leonardo Honold and Maximilian Körner.
+The German team is entered by the German National Class Association (DODV).
 The club of the organizing authority (PYC) may additionally enter one team.
-The sailors representing the PYC this year are Line Wolters, Gesa Papenthin, Niklas Kühling, Merlin Friedrich and Kjell Semmer.
-Poland as the winner of last years OTC is also allowed to enter two teams.
+The sailors representing the PYC this year are Leonie Oncken, Romeo Grobe, Niklas Kühling, Merlin Friedrich and Kjell Semmer.
+The USA as defending champion was also allowed to enter second team.

 History of the OTC